influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Task executor run queue delta

-The duration in seconds between a run being due to start and actually starting.
+Duration (in seconds) between the task run's scheduled start time and the execution time.

 #### Example